 There two main ways to buy museum tickets in Tokyo — in person or online.
 However, not all museums offer both, so it pays to check in advance.

-When you buy tickets in person, you’ll either get them from a manned ticket counter or a ticket vending machine.
+When you buy tickets in person, you’ll get them either from a manned ticket counter or a ticket vending machine.
 At manned ticket counters, you buy the ticket directly from a staff member — who may or may not speak English.
 Most ticket counters will accept cash, and some will accept credit cards or e-money as well.
 Ticket vending machines sometimes have buttons to change the display langauge, but often only take cash.

-Many museums small discounts if you buy your ticket online.
+Many museums offer small discounts if you buy your ticket online.
 And more importantly, some museums are so popular that their tickets have to be bought online months in advance — we’re looking at you, Ghibli Museum.

 Discounts and passes for Tokyo museums

 • Child or senior discounts: There are often discounted prices for children (under 12) and seniors (over 60).
-You may need to show ID or a seniors’ card, although foreign seniors’ cards might not be accepted.
+You need to show ID or a seniors’ card*.
 These discounts are usually half price.
 Sometimes, especially for young children (under 3), entry can be free

 • Discounts for those with disabilities: These discounts are normally for one person with a disability and one accompanying carer.
-Often, you will need to show a disability certificate, but unfortunately foreign documents might not be accepted.
-This discount gives free entry to both the person with a disability and one carer
+Often, you will need to show a disability certificate*.
+This discount usually gives free entry to both the person with a disability and one carer

 There are also several passes that give free or discounted entry to participating museums.
 These include the Grutto Pass, the Tokyo Pass, and the Ticket of Museums around Tokyo Station.